Guts/qgis-deployment-cli/docs/usage/how_to_use.md

 The format used is YAML and the syntax is largely inspired by DevOPS oriented tools like Ansible or CI/CD platforms (GitHub Actions, GitLab CI in particular).

-By default, the toolbelt will look for a file named `.env.yml` in the current directory.
-If it is not found, it will look for a file named `.env.yaml` and if it is not found, it will look for a file named `.env.json`.
+By default, the toolbelt will look for a file named `scenario.qdt.yml` in the current directory.
+If it is not found, it will expect subcommands to run.

 ### Sample scenario